 If any of the following apply to you please get in touch with us immediately:

-- You are using your vehicle(s) within the EU and will not return prior to 29 March 2019
+- You are using your vehicle(s) within the EU and will not return prior to the UK leaving the EU

-- You are planning on using your vehicle(s) within the EU shortly after 29 March 2019
+- You are planning on using your vehicle(s) within the EU shortly after the UK leaves the EU

-For any other trips after 29 March 2019, please get in touch us at least 5 working days prior to departure, providing the following details:
+For any other trips after Brexit, please get in touch us at least 5 working days prior to departure, providing the following details:

 - Names of all drivers

 - Contact e-mail address

 - Reason for Travel – Business or SD&P

 - Policy Number